KSFlynn007/kj-modelling/README.md

 ### User Story:

 ```
-When the user fills out the contact form and clicks the submit button
+Given the user fills out the contact form and clicks the submit button
-And the user completes the ReCaptcha page
+When the user completes the ReCaptcha page
 Then they will be redirected to a confirmation page
 And the email will be send to the user in a secure fashion without providing the client's contact info
 ```